Extract tasks from meetings

 - Capturing and storing meeting recordings

-- Transcribing audio to text (using services like OpenAI Whisper or Google Speech-to-Text)
+- Transcribing audio to text (using OpenAI Whisper, Google Speech-to-Text, etc.)

 - Extracting action items from transcripts (using GPT-4 or Claude)